Which Tech Career Is Right For Me in 2026?

 Most professionals in DevOps roles have a degree in computer science or a related field, but again, it’s not needed as self-taught professionals with the required skill set are welcomed in the industry.

-If the thought of planning and organizing gives you that dopamine, then check out our step-by-step DevOps Engineer career path here.
+If the thought of planning and organizing gives you that dopamine, then check out our step-by-step DevOps Engineer career path here or read this guide for a deep dive.

 Frequently Asked Questions